TomRoberto/react-vinted-front/README.md

 ![Payment page](./src/assets/images-readMe/payment.png)

-This page let's you check the price of the object and the fees.
+This page lets you check the price of the object and the fees.
 It let's you enter your card number and pay by clicking on the **`pay`** button.

 ### Publish page

 ![Publish page](./src/assets/images-readMe/publish.png)

-The publish page let's you publish a product and sell it.
-You need to enter some informations on it, you can and pictures and decide the price.
+The publish page lets you publish a product and sell it.
+You need to enter some informations on it, you can add pictures and decide the price.

 Publish you offer by clicking on **`ajouter`**.